zhouand25/Senior-Seminar---Zhou/README.md

 -Created sorted algorithm to sort rank of popularity -Created algorithm and function to place the classes accordingly most popular with less popular

+-ADDED IN "FREEBELLS" for classes that were not quite popular enough to really require duplicate sessions, this is to ease the strain on teachers and not have half-filled classrooms with sessions with low student interest students who were randomized into them